BrandonLWhite/find-python-projects-action/README.md

 - `[tool.poe.tasks]`: [poethepoet](https://github.com/nat-n/poethepoet)

 ### The `install` command
-This action perfoms special treatment for surfacing the `install` command.
+This action performs special treatment for surfacing the `install` command.
 Namely, if it is not explicitly specified, the action will attempt to generate a default based on the packaging backend (eg Poetry, PDM) that it discovers.
 The intent is that you do not need to specify an `install` command in your pyproject.toml, but you can if necessary.

 ### Where is the support for `[tool.poetry.scripts]`?